BroadwellConsultingInc/SerialWombat/README.md

 **The Serial Wombat does what other expansion chips do, but smarter**

 A Serial Wombat could be used for many of the same tasks as an MCP3008 ADC converter, such as adding Analog to Digital Conversion to a Raspberry Pi.
 Both have 10-Bit ADC capability.
 However, only the Serial Wombat is capable of taking many sequential measurements and averaging or performing first-order filtering without additional effort by the host.

 The Serial Wombat is also a potential replacement for the MCP23017.
 Like the MCP23017, the Serial Wombat 4A and 4B (SW4A and SW4B) provide operation up to 5.5V with the ability to talk to a 3.0 or 3.3V host over I2C.
 Both provide 25mA of sink and source current per pin, with open drain and weak pull up options available.
 However, the Serial Wombat uses onboard firmware to allow functions like Quadrature Encoder reading, Servo driving, PWM output, and pulse width / duty cycle measurement without additional help from the host.
 Serial Wombat 4A and 4B allow 4 pins to be added with each chip, with multiple chips possible on the same bus in the case of the I2C based SW4B.
 The forthcoming Serial Wombat 19 (SW19) series will provide 19 pins, 10 of which will be A/D capable.

+**The Serial Wombat offloads tasks your single-board computer could do itself so they're faster, smoother, or easier**

 Pins on the Serial Wombat can be assigned tasks fairly independently.
-A single Serial Wombat 4A could have 4 A/D pins, or 2 A/D pins and a quadrature encoder, or an A/D, a button, and two servo drivers.
+A single Serial Wombat 4A could have 4 A/D pins, or 2 A/D pins and a quadrature encoder, or an A/D, a button, and two servo drivers or any other combination.
+All your program has to do is configure the pins at startup, then only check in with the Serial Wombat when you want a status update on an input or need to change an output.
+All the while, the Serial Wombat is doing what it takes to drive the output or process the input.

 What Serial Wombats are Avaiable?